Brand loyalty isn’t something that develops overnight.

 Price may influence some buying actions, but quality is one of the consistent drivers of brand loyalty.
-Quality basically means that a brand is seen as being better than others.
-This may include a perception of being better because something is offered that competitors don’t offer or because customer service is better.
+Quality means that a brand is seen as being better than others.
+This may include a perception of being better because something is offered that their competitors don’t offer, or because their customer service is better.

-For instance, you can have two companies that offer the same exact service, but if customers find it a lot easier to get a hold of a real person and get their problems resolved faster with the second company, they’re likely to view that business as being the better quality one.
+For instance, you can have two companies that offer the same exact service.
+However, if customers find it a easier to get a hold of a real person and get their problems resolved faster with the second company, they’re likely to view that business as being of better quality.
 Therefore, customers are more likely to be loyal to company two.

-As with dependability, quality doesn’t always mean that a brand is offering the lowest price.
+As with dependability, quality doesn’t always mean that a brand is charging a higher price.
 Some consumers don’t mind paying a little more if whatever they’re getting is going to last or provide long-term value.